opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

 disclosed_events
     A list of events disclosed.
 See ``DisclosedEvent`` object below.

-official_identifier
+identifiers
     **optional**
-    Upstream identifier of the disclosure if one exists, such as the filing ID assigned by the Senate Office of Public Record
+    Upstream ids of the disclosure if any exist, such as the filing ID assigned by the Senate Office of Public Record

 submitted_date
     **optional**